badsectorlabs/ludus/docs/docs/networking.md

 Ludus assigns a unique Linux bridge interface in Proxmox to each user which is capable of supporting 255 VLANs (1-255).
 The user's `vmbr` number is 1000 + their Ludus range number (e.g. a Ludus user with range number 2 would have `vmbr1002`).
 This interface can be thought of conceptually as a virtual switch.

-All user networks are /24 with the format `10.{{ ludus range number }}.{{ VLAN }}.{{ ip_last_octet }}`.
+All user networks are /16 with VLANs of /24 in the format `10.{{ ludus range number }}.{{ VLAN }}.{{ ip_last_octet }}`.
 Because all user networks are within 10.0.0.0/8, admins deploying Ludus into a network within 10.0.0.0/8 will need to avoid issuing users with a range number that overlaps the existing range.
 As range numbers are issued sequentially, it is up to the Ludus admin to recognize this conflict and create a dummy user for any 10.0.0.0/16 networks that overlap with the network Ludus itself is deploy into.
 For example, if the Ludus server itself has an IP of 10.10.0.123, the tenth created user will cause routing issues if the user is also on the 10.10.0.0/16 network.
 This user should be created as a dummy user and not an actual user of Ludus.
+The admin will need to manually remove the `vmbr1010` interface on the Ludus host to prevent routing issues.

 VMs are limited to a single network interface when deployed with Ludus.